how to pass values

 the_input1def text(the_input): 2 return Nonethe terminal shows AssertionError

-AssertionError: None != 'I received: hello'the test expects
+AssertionError: None != 'I got: hello'the test expects

 REFACTOR: make it better

-The problem with this solution is that the text function does not care about the input it gets, it always returns 'I received: hello' when called.
+The problem with this solution is that the text function does not care about what it gets, it always returns 'I got: hello' when called.
 I want it to return the value it gets as part of the message.

 string interpolation